icstechsales/think2019lab-domino-nodejs/_docs/ex4/ex4b.md

 1. Name the agent `exercise4`, make sure the Type is LotusScript, and click **OK**.

-1. Copy the following code, replacing the content which is in the agent already (remember to use the copy/paste technique discussed in the introduction [here]({{ site.baseurl }}/docs/02-using-the-image/):
+1. Replace the content which is in the agent already with the following code (remember to use the copy/paste technique discussed in the introduction [here]({{ site.baseurl }}/docs/02-using-the-image/)):

     ```
     Option Public